vonahisec/leprechaun/README.md

 ### Tool help menu

-If you run the script without any arguments, you'll be provided with the following help menu:
+If you run the script without any arguments, you'll see the following help menu:

 ```
 [root:vonahisec-kali:~/scripts/leprechaun]# ./leprechaun.rb